Fire jihad in Australia? The unconventional and lethal weapon of the Islamic State

 New Delhi, Jan 11: Could there be a Jihadi link to the wildfires that have been ravaging Australia?

-Fire Jihad is not a new concept and have been a threat for several years now.
+Fire Jihad is not a new concept and has been a threat for several years now.
 An Al-Qaeda magazine had in an article titled 'Unleash Hell,' had described in detail how to start a huge forest fire across the United States.

-Last year, an ISIS linked media had termed the California fires as a retribution for Syria.
+Last year, an ISIS-linked media had termed the California fires as retribution for Syria.
 Now the Australian police have accused Fadi and Abraham Zreika of starting a grassfire.

 The police said that the two had sparked a grass fire at Bright Park, Guildford on December 22.
 The two were charged with negligent handling of explosives, refusing to disclose identity and custody of a knife in a public place.